Dreams and dream analysis

 The person who never dreams

-To dream is to play and the dreamscape is the mind’s playground.
-There are individuals whose struggle with their unconscious conflicts is so severe that they dare not ‘play’ for fear of where they might wander and what they might remember or feel.
-These individuals cannot even allow those conflicts to be presented in the disguised form of the dream.
-Psychoanalytic treatment can break up the psychic paralysis and restore an ongoing ability to dream and the search for adaptive solutions in awake life.
+Many contemporary analysts appreciate that dream life is the adult’s playground; a kind of controlled Marti-Gras where multiple emotional solutions to the problems of living are given expression.
+However, there are individuals whose struggle with their unconscious conflicts is so severe that they dare not ‘play’ for fear of where they might wander and what they might remember or feel, even represented in the disguised form of the dream.
+Psychoanalytic treatment can break up this psychic paralysis, restore an ongoing ability to dream and thus the search for adaptive solutions in waking life.

 The person who feels exhausted or frightened by dreams